-To be eligible to sit for the examination after completing either four or five semesters of Clinical Practicum and Intensive Supervision, students must have successfully completed the required assessment and therapy course sequence plus three credits of intervention electives (46XX or some 47XX), and be enrolled in a second intervention (PSY 46XX or some 47XX) course.
-To be eligible to sit for the examination after completing six semesters of Clinical Practicum and Intensive Supervision, students must have successfully completed the same course sequence plus six credits of intervention electives (46XX or some 47XX).
+To be eligible to sit for the examination after completing either four or five semesters of Clinical Practicum and Intensive Supervision, students must have successfully completed the required assessment and therapy course sequence plus three credits of intervention electives (36XX, 46XX, or47XX), and be enrolled in a second intervention (PSY 36XX, PSY 46XX, or 47XX) course.
+To be eligible to sit for the examination after completing six semesters of Clinical Practicum and Intensive Supervision, students must have successfully completed the same course sequence plus six credits of intervention electives (PSY 36XX, 46XX, or 47XX).
 In either case, students in concentrations should check with the Director of Clinical Training regarding the number of intervention electives to be completed.
 The course sequences noted herein are outlined elsewhere in this student handbook.
 In addition, the student must be in good academic standing (e.g., not on probation, leave of absence, etc.).